 Naphtha is a liquid fraction obtained from the petroleum refinery, it contains high molecular carbon and hydrogen compounds.
 Fertilizer and petrochemical industries use naphtha as raw material for the generation of hydrogen and CO components which in turn be used for other chemical products manufacturing.
 A process technology presented here briefs the hydrogen generation from naphtha.

 Unit process requirements for hydrogen generation process plant

 Raw naphtha contains harmful catalyst poison compound built with sulfur.
-During the catalytic reaction they deactivate the catalyst active sites.
-So two step naphtha sweetening process is usually required based on optimization of catalyst life and sulfur adsorption on packed bed of the absorber.
+During the catalytic reaction, they deactivate the catalyst active sites.
+So two-step naphtha sweetening process is usually required based on optimization of the catalyst life and sulfur adsorption on the packed bed of the absorber.
 The two process units are:

 - Pre-desulfurization process

 After sulfur removal, naphtha is vaporised and high molecular compounds are broken down with help of steam at high temperatures.
 Reforming unit process is used for this operation.

 The outlet process stream of the reformer contains H2, carbon monoxide, CO2 and water.
 Carbon monoxide when reacted with steam, it gives out hydrogen and carbon dioxide.
 For this operation, High temperature shift reaction process is used.